oberhamsi/ositestats/README.md

 If a User has JavaScript disabled then he won't be counted.
 That is intentional - he probably does not want to be counted.
 Why else would anyone disable JavaScript.

-OSiteStats tracks to basic values that are aggregate for day and month timespans:

 ### Unique

 A unique browsing device identified by either a cookie (most of the time) or IP/UserAgent combination.
 Note that